charityyoungblood/StatisticsAndProbability/ExaminingRelationships.md

     - In this case, we would use a numerical summary
     - This can be done by converting the counts to percentages within each value of the EXPLANATORY VARIABLE separately; These percentages are called "Conditional Percentages" - since we find them by "conditioning" one of the variables

+  3. Conditional Percentages:
+    - Conditional Percentages are calculated for each value of the explanatory variable separately
+    - If the EXPLANATORY VARIABLE is in a ROW (Horizontal) the Conditional Percentage is calculated by ROW
+    - If the EXPLANATORY VARIABLE is in a COLUMN (Vertical) the Conditional Percentage is calculated by COLUMN (vertical)

+  4. Categorical Explanatory Variable AND Categorical Response Variable
+    - When examining the relationship between TWO Categorical Variables, you compare the distributions of the Response variable for values of the Explanatory Variable
+    - We look at how the pattern of conditional percentages differs between the values of the Explanatory Variable